-The separate financial information included in the Board of Directors' report, prepared in accordance with law no. 159 of 1981 and its executive regulations, is in agreement with the Bank's books of account.
+The separate financial information included in the Board of Directors' report, prepared in accordance with law no. 159 of 1981 and its executive regulations and their amendments, is in agreement with the Bank's books of account insofar as such information is recorded therein.